-Criterion Article 21 (7) Verification Report 34 Clear rules in the Transaction documentation regarding obligations, tasks and respon- sibilities of the Servicer, trustees and other ancillary service providers Verification Method: Legal (Transaction documents) The Transaction documents clearly specifies: The Servicing Agreement provides for a clear specification of the contractual obligations, duties and responsibilities of the Servicer, especially with regard to the servicing, monitoring, dunning and enforcement proceeds and reporting duties.
-Additionally, the Servicing Agreement contains provisions for the appointment of a Back-up Servicer Facilitator in case of a Servicer Termination Event, see also Section "SUMMARY OF KEY TRANSACTION DOCUMENTS", Sub-section "Servicing Agreement", Paragraph "Back-Up Servicer Facilitator" of the Final Prospectus.
-Similar provisions for the obligations, duties and responsibilities are provided for the following parties, see the respective descriptions in the Final Prospectus: Note Trustee and Security Trustee (see Section "THE NOTE TRUSTEE AND SECURITY TRUSTEE" and Section "SUMMARY OF KEY TRANSACTION DOCUMENTS", Sub-sections "Irish Deed of Charge", "English Deed of Charge" as well as "Trust Deed") Account Bank (see Section "The Cash Manager, the Issuer Account Bank, the Principal Paying Agent, the Agent Bank and the Registrar" and Section "Summary of the Key Transaction Documents", Sub-section "The Bank Account Agreement") Cash Manager (see Section "The Cash Manager, the Issuer Account Bank, the Principal Paying Agent, the Agent Bank and the Registrar" and Section "Summary of the Key Transaction Documents", Sub-section "Cash Management Agreement") • Principal Paying Agent (see Section "The Cash Manager, the Issuer Account Bank, the Principal Paying Agent, the Agent Bank and the Registrar" and Section "Summary of the Key Transaction Documents", Sub-section "Agency Agreement") Corporate Services Provider (see Section "The Corporate Services Provider and Back-Up Servicer Facilitator" and Section "Summary of the Key Transaction Documents", Sub-section "The Corporate Services Agreement") The Transaction Documents specifies clearly provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable.
-In respect of the Issuer Account Bank, the Collection Account Bank and Swap Provider provisions exist for their replacement if they do not meet the respective required rating as set out in Section "TRANSACTION OVERVIEW - TRIGGERS TABLES", Sub-section "Rating Triggers Table" of the Final Prospectus.
+Criterion Article 21 (7) Verification Report 34 Clear rules in the Transaction documentation regarding obligations, tasks and respon- sibilities of the Servicer, trustees and other ancillary service providers Verification Method: Legal (Transaction documents) The Servicing Agreement provides for a clear specification of the contractual obligations, duties and responsibilities of the Servicer, especially with regard to the servicing, monitoring, dunning and enforcement proceeds and reporting duties.
+Additionally, the Servicing Agreement contains provisions for the appointment of a Back-up Servicer Facilitator in case of a Servicer Termination Event, see also Section "OVERVIEW OF KEY TRANSACTION DOCUMENTS", Sub-section "Servicing Agreement", Paragraph "Back-Up Servicer Facilitator" of the Prospectus.
+Similar provisions for the obligations, duties and responsibilities are provided for the following parties, see the respective descriptions in the Prospectus: Note Trustee and Security Trustee (see Section "THE NOTE TRUSTEE AND SECURITY TRUSTEE" and Section "OVERVIEW OF KEY TRANSACTION DOCUMENTS", Sub-sections "Irish Deed of Charge", "English Deed of Charge" as well as "Trust Deed") Account Bank (see Section "The Cash Manager, the Issuer Account Bank, the Principal Paying Agent, the Agent Bank and the Registrar" and Section "Summary of the Key Transaction Documents", Sub-section "The Bank Account Agreement") Cash Manager (see Section "The Cash Manager, the Issuer Account Bank, the Principal Paying Agent, the Agent Bank and the Registrar" and Section "Summary of the Key Transaction Documents", Sub-section "Cash Management Agreement") • Principal Paying Agent (see Section "The Cash Manager, the Issuer Account Bank, the Principal Paying Agent, the Agent Bank and the Registrar" and Section "Summary of the Key Transaction Documents", Sub-section "Agency Agreement") Corporate Services Provider (see Section "The Corporate Services Provider and Back-Up Servicer Facilitator" and Section "Summary of the Key Transaction Documents", Sub-section "The Corporate Services Agreement") The Transaction Documents specifies clearly provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable.
+In respect of the Issuer Account Bank, the Collection Account Bank and Swap Provider provisions exist for their replacement if they do not meet the respective required rating as set out in Section "TRANSACTION OVERVIEW - TRIGGERS TABLES", Sub-section "Rating Triggers Table" of the Prospectus.
+Also, detailed provisions exist for the obligations, duties and responsibilities of the Swap Provider (see Section "CREDIT STRUCTURE", Sub-section 7.
+"Interest Rate Risk for the Notes", Paragraph "Swap Agreement" of the Prospectus).